 Document Food Safety Rigorously

-Maintain detailed Food Control Plan records - temperature logs, cleaning schedules, supplier records, and allergen management.
-These records are both a legal requirement under the Food Act 2014 and your best defence if a food safety claim arises.
+Maintain detailed records - temperature logs, cleaning schedules, supplier invoices and allergen registers.
+These records satisfy food safety legislation and serve as your primary defence if a food contamination claim arises.

 5